-It should be noted that the guidelines are applicable only to herbal medicinal products that meet quality, safety and efficacy requirements and manufactured in facilities that meet Good Manufacturing Practices (GMP) standards.
-The Guidelines will not be applicable to traditional medicines that are regulated under the Traditional and Alternative Medicines Act, 2002.
+It should be noted that the guidelines are applicable only to herbal medicinal products that meet quality, safety and efficacy requirements and manufactured in facilities that complies with the requirements of Good Manufacturing Practices (GMP).
+The Guidelines will not be applicable to local traditional medicines that are regulated under the Traditional and Alternative Health Practices Act, 2002.